Gallery - Here you can see our exciting 'Whole School' projects

-We started the new school year with our annual 'Recycling Week'.
-The aim of this is to raise the children's awareness of the three 'R's' Recycle, Reduce and Reuse.
+The purpose of this week was to raise the children's awareness of the three 'R's' Recycle, Reduce and Reuse.
 The staff plan a week of exciting activities that promote reducing our carbon footprint.

 We had a visit from Recycling Rachel right at the beginning of the week.
 She taught the children about the 'Famous Five' which are the five materials that Hampshire currently recycles.

 Recycling Rachel turned the classrooms into recycling factories!
 The children had an opportunity to sort the rubbish from a working conveyer belt!

 This year's Scrapheap Challenge was to design and make a scarecrow using recycled materials.
 The children were put into mixed age groups and worked as a team to agree the design of their scarecrow.
 All teams then went into the hall to build their 'themed' scarecrow.

 After the children made the scarecrows they voted to see which three scarecrows would be entered into the Winchester Cathedral annual scarecrow competition.
 The other scarecrows were used to decorate the path leading to the church for Harvest celebrations.

 At the end of the week we invited all parents in to an assembly where the children were able to share their new learning with an audience!

 Recycling Rachel came back to the school to see what the children had learnt and set them a challenge to make an animal out of a recycled can.